mr-p-otter/spoon-knife/page-otter-commit-test.md

 ## Can we get this to SLACK???

+Y'know this time it wasn't my fault.
+The Doc set all of his clocks twenty-five minutes slow.
+Never?
+Uh, Doc.
+Yeah, well, I still don't understand what Dad was doing in the middle of the street.
+Yeah, well, how about my homework, McFly?

+Well that's your name, isn't it?
+Calvin Klein. it's written all over your underwear.
+Oh, I guess they call you Cal, huh?
+George, aren't you gonna kiss me?
+Hey man, the dance is over.
+Unless you know someone else who could play the guitar.
+You know what I do in those situations?
+Doc, she's beautiful.
+She's crazy about me.
+Look at this, look what she wrote me, Doc.
+That says it all.
+Doc, you're my only hope.

+Looks like a airplane, without wings.
+This is for all you lovers out there.
+No, no, George, look, it's just an act, right?
+Okay, so 9:00 you're strolling through the parking lot, you see us struggling in the car, you walk up, you open the door and you say, your line, George.
+Indeed I will, roll em.
+I, Doctor Emmett Brown, am about to embark on an historic journey.
+What have I been thinking of, I almost forgot to bring some extra plutonium.
+How did I ever expect to get back, one pallet one trip I must be out of my mind.
+What is it Einy?
+Oh my god, they found me, I don't know how but they found me.
+Run for it, Marty.
+This sounds pretty heavy.

 ## Do, or do not

 I'll call you tonight.
 You bet.
 The future, it's where you're going?
 Our first television set, Dad just picked it up today.
 Do you have a television?
 Don't say a word.